Jack Slade (film)

 Jack Slade is a 1953 American black-and-white Western film directed by Harold Schuster, written by Warren Douglas and starring Mark Stevens.
 It was followed by a sequel, The Return of Jack Slade (1955), also directed by Schuster, written by Douglas and starring John Ericson.
 Both were based on chapter 9 through 11 of Mark Twain's book Roughing It.

+Reception

+The film was popular at the box office.